Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 The template files are handled just as during a real script run, but only saved to the folder passed by the parameters AdditionalSignaturePath and AdditionalSignaturePath folder.

-`SimulationUser` is a mandatory parameter for simulation mode.
+`SimulateUser` is a mandatory parameter for simulation mode.
 This value replaces the currently logged on user.
 Use a logon name in the format 'Domain\User' or a Universal Principal Name (UPN, looks like an e-mail-address, but is not neecessarily one).

-`SimulationMailboxes` is optional for simulation mode, although highly recommended.
+`SimulateMailboxes` is optional for simulation mode, although highly recommended.
 It is a comma separated list of e-mail addresses replacing the list of mailboxes otherwise gathered from the registry.

-**Attention**: Simulation mode only works when the user starting the simulation is at least from the same Active Directory forest as the user defined in SimulationUser.
+**Attention**: Simulation mode only works when the user starting the simulation is at least from the same Active Directory forest as the user defined in SimulateUser.
 Users from other forests will not work.
 # 14. FAQ
 ## 14.1.
 Where can I find the changelog?
 The changelog is located in the `'.\docs'` folder, along with other documents related to Set-OutlookSignatures.